remkop/picocli/README.md

 * Picocli is listed on [StackShare](https://stackshare.io/picocli).
 Please add it to your stack and add/upvote reasons why you like picocli!
 * Picocli is used in Pinterest [ktlint](https://ktlint.github.io/).
 * Picocli is used in Spring IO [nohttp-cli](https://github.com/spring-io/nohttp/tree/master/nohttp-cli).
-* The [MinecraftPicocli](https://github.com/Rubydesic/MinecraftPicocli) library allows the use of picocli in [Minecraft Forge](https://files.minecraftforge.net/).
+* The [MinecraftPicocli](https://github.com/Rubydesic/MinecraftPicocli) library facilitates the use of picocli in [Minecraft Forge](https://files.minecraftforge.net/).
 * [Simple Java Mail](http://www.simplejavamail.org/) now offers a picocli-based [CLI](http://www.simplejavamail.org/cli.html#navigation).
 * [jbang](https://github.com/maxandersen/jbang) not only uses picocli internally, but also has a CLI template to generate an initial script: use `jbang --init=cli helloworld.java` to generate a sample picocli-enabled jbang script.
 See [asciinema](https://asciinema.org/a/AVwA19yijKRNKEO0bJENN2ME3?autoplay=true&speed=2).
 * Picocli is the main library used in the CookieTemple [cli-java template](https://cookietemple.readthedocs.io/en/latest/available_templates/available_templates.html#cli-java) for building GraalVM native CLI executables in Java.
 See [this preview](https://user-images.githubusercontent.com/21954664/86740903-474a3000-c037-11ea-9ae3-1a8f7bf1743f.gif).